AnnaNCS/scheduling_algorithms/README.md

 ## Batch Processes Scheduling

 FIFO (First-In-First-Out) algorithm, also known as FCFS (First-Come-First-Served)
 * Schedules processes strictly according to the process arrival time.
 The earlier the arrival, the higher the priority.
-The advantage of FIFO scheduling is it means the cpu will always be working on the task pushed first.
+The advantage of FIFO scheduling is it means the CPU will always be working on the task pushed first.
 This makes sure the first scheduled task is the first one to complete.
 If you know the order of your program this can be quite useful as you can potentially use this to optimize getting what you need done most urgently first.
 </n>

 	t1	   t2	      t3	 t4	   t5	      t6	 t7